DOPD: A Dynamic PD-Disaggregation Architecture for Maximizing Goodput in LLM Inference Serving: Discussion

-Despite DOPD's robustness on realistic production traces, occasional ultra-long prompts can transiently degrade overall system performance.
-Such ultra-long requests are rare and therefore difficult for the predictor to anticipate.
-Scheduling decisions that rely on average-length signals may perform poorly when extremely long contexts suddenly appear.
-Future work can explore targeted mitigations for ultra-long-context interference and investigate integrations with sparse-attention mechanisms or speculative-decoding architectures to enhance generality and tail robustness.
+\textbf{Future work and extension}.
+Future work can explore targeted mitigations for ultra-long prompt interference and investigate integrations with sparse attention mechanisms or speculative-decoding architectures to enhance generality and tail robustness.
+Meanwhile, as user demand for Multimodal Large Language Models (MLLMs) increases, we also consider further extending our methodology by integrating it with emerging techniques (such as those described in \cite{EPD} and \cite{ModServe}) to optimize the inference performance of MLLMs.
 Nevertheless, DOPD provides a principled foundation for dynamic resource management in disaggregated LLM inference, striking a balance between scalability and operational practicality.